 Results of Using Custom Photos

-Despite prioritizing and only overlaying my own text on stock photos, I’ve witnessed a significant jump in engagement, especially in click-throughs to the site.
+Despite prioritizing and only overlaying my own text on stock photos, I’ve witnessed a significant jump in engagement, especially in click-throughs to the site, although the importance of using hashtags shouldn’t be overlooked.
 This jump can be attributed to a different strategy regarding hashtags and messaging in my captions offering a direct call-to-action, but uploading custom photos with a link in the caption has produced more web traffic compared to uploading a thumbnail and meta-description.

 It seems strange, especially because another best practice is to drive viewers to the content they’re looking for in as few clicks as possible.
 This is somewhat mitigated with offering that direct call-to-action to click the link that’s included in the post caption on social media, but I didn’t expect to see such a dramatic increase in engagement considering the custom photo isn’t directly linked to anything, requiring readers to click that link in the caption.